Skip to content

 171. Suspension or exclusion criteria for suppliers?

-The company reports that it reserves the right to suspend all purchases and other agreements with any group-level palm oil supplier that is found to be in serious violation of the company's sustainable palm oil policy.
-However, timeframes for action or steps taken are not reported.
+The company reports that it reserves the right to suspend all purchases and other agreements with any group-level palm oil supplier found to be in serious violation of its sustainable palm oil policy.
+However, it does not report specific timeframes for action or the steps taken.

 • N